kurtosis-tech/zzz-deprecated-eth2-merge-kurtosis-module/README.md

             // If this is not emptystring, then this value will override the global `logLevel` setting to allow for fine-grained control
             //  over a specific participant's logging
             "clLogLevel": ""

+            // A list of optional extra params that will be passed to the CL client Beacon container for modifying its behaviour
+            // If the client combines the Beacon & validator nodes (e.g. Teku, Nimbus), then this list will be passed to the combined Beacon-validator node
+            "beaconExtraParams": [],

+            // A list of optional extra params that will be passed to the CL client validator container for modifying its behaviour
+            // If the client combines the Beacon & validator nodes (e.g. Teku, Nimbus), then this list will also be passed to the combined Beacon-validator node
+            "validatorExtraParams": [],
         }
     ],